PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 </figure>

-The MPR is the primary driver of the need for initial margin.
+Because of this "exposed" period, we need something called "*initial margin*".

 Assuming only variation margin, the best-case reduction of counterparty risk can be shown to be approximately half the square root of the ratio of the maturity of the underlying portfolio to the MPR.
 For a five-year OTC derivatives portfolio, with a MPR of ten business days, this would lead to an approximate reduction of 0.5 × SQRT (5* 250  days /10 days) ≈ 5.6 times."
 (Source: Jon Gregory, The xVA Challenge: Counterparty Credit Risk, Funding, Collateral, and Capital, 3rd edition (West Sussex, UK: John Wiley & Sons, 2015))

 Replacement cost (RC)